Tbee05/Unhuddle_denoise/README.md

 ## UNHUDDLE
 **Uncovering Neighborhood Heterogeneity Using Deterministic Normalization and Local Equilibrium**

-UNHUDDLE is an algorithm designed to resolve multiplexed signal in densely packed tissue regions — or "cell huddles" — in multiplex spatial proteomics, where traditional segmentation and quantification blur the phenotypic signal.
+UNHUDDLE is an algorithm designed to resolve signal in densely packed tissue regions — or "cell huddles" — in multiplex spatial proteomics, where traditional absolute segmentation introduces 'neighbor noise' and blur the phenotypic signal.

 On the cell to cell borderpixels, shared signal is observed due to 1 resolution issues, 2 lateral bleed and 3 z-projection.
 Unhuddle knows the cell's neighbors, measures their mean intensity and reallocates the bordersignal to the rightful owner.